Healthy, Nourishing Food is Central to Our Childcare Philosophy

 We ask that parents do not bring in cakes on birthdays, in line with our policy.
 Our birthdays are celebrated with beautiful birthday trays that the children choose and decorate themselves.
 Parents are always welcome to join our celebrations.

-No preservatives: we make all of our food from scratch, meaning there are zero preservatives.
+No preservatives: we make as much of our food from scratch, meaning there are a little preservatives as possible.

-- Spiral pasta with tomato passata sauce, steamed veggies & cheese
+- Organic pasta with tomato passata sauce, steamed veggies & cheese

 - Fried rice with vegetables, egg & soy sauce